Volumes

 Recursive read-only mounts

-(enabled by default: false)Recursive read-only mounts can be enabled by setting the
+(enabled by default: true)Recursive read-only mounts can be enabled by setting the

 RecursiveReadOnlyMounts